 8. Lunch and dinner in Kathmandu.
 (USD 8 to 10 per lunch/per dinner)

 10. Any expenses arising due to unforeseen situations like personal sickness, natural calamities, political strikes, flight cancellation etc.

 11. Cost of any extra services if you use which not mentioned in the above service inclusive section.

-- The above cost is in Per Person basis for a minimum group size of two persons.
+- The above cost is on a Per Person basis for a minimum group size of two persons.

 About Operator of Everest Base Camp Trek

-Excellent Himalaya Trek is a leading trekking operator of Nepal run by local tourism experts and Sherpas.
+Excellent Himalaya Trek is a leading trekking operator in Nepal run by local tourism experts and Sherpas.
 We have been organizing Everest Base Camp Trek for many tourists from Malaysia every year.
-The above cost of Everest Base Camp Trek quoted at Malaysian Ringgit especially for Malaysian hiking and outdoor lovers.
+The above cost of Everest Base Camp Trek is quoted at Malaysian Ringgit, especially for Malaysian hiking and outdoor lovers.
 For further information and any questions please feel free to contact us.
-You may contact us by email: [email protected] or by mobile phone, WhatsApp and Viber: +977 9851203181.
+You may contact us by email: [email protected] or by mobile phone, WhatsApp, and Viber: +977 9851203181.
 We will be in your support at any time or day.